Patient-Centered Research

 In 2016, DSF was awarded a Pipeline to Proposal (P2P) award from the Patient-Centered Outcomes Research Institute (PCORI) to develop comparative effectiveness research in Dravet syndrome.
 The purpose of the P2P Awards program is to help people form new collaborations with the goal of developing proposals for research with sound scientific rigor and robust patient engagement.

 In Tier I of our P2P project, a stakeholder group (including family members, clinicians, and scientists) was established.
-The stakeholder group met on a monthly basis to dicuss and understand the primary concerns of the community and to encourage development of collaborative research to identify comparative effectiveness research (CER) goals for people living with Dravet syndrome.
+The stakeholder group met on a monthly basis to discuss and understand the primary concerns of the community and to encourage development of collaborative research to identify comparative effectiveness research (CER) goals for people living with Dravet syndrome.

 In Tier II of our P2P project, the focus was to further refine the potential CER questions developed in Tier I down to a few strong and viable options with relevance to the Dravet syndrome community.
 This was accomplished through additional outreach to caregivers and community stakeholders, including focus sessions and surveys.
 In addition, we developed a communications plan and a stakeholder engagement plan to allow dissemination of the CER progress.